Academic Advising Center

 First year students greatly benefit from being registered for both the fall and spring semesters.
-Our goal is to ensure that students obtain a schedule with appropriate major and general education requirements.
+Our goal is to ensure that students obtain a schedule with appropriate major and Liberal Arts requirements.
 Students will have the opportunity to become familiar with their academic requirements, our registration system, and to discuss their academic goals with an advisor before they are eligible to register themselves for classes.

 Where can I find a description of each course?

 Course descriptions are found here.